powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **acDcNetwork**

-Defines if the loadflow uses DC detailed component and computes an AC DC loadflow
+Defines if the loadflow uses DC detailed equipment and computes an AC DC loadflow

-If `true`, the network supports DC detailed components, and the loadflow is computed on the whole connected network, AC and DC sides in the same Jacobian matrix.
-Currently, the network shall contain only one AC island, but the number of embedded DC islands is not restricted.
+If `true`, the network supports DC detailed equipments, and the loadflow is computed on the whole connected network, AC and DC sides in the same Jacobian matrix.
+Currently, the network shall contain only one synchronous component, but the number of embedded DC components is not restricted.

 If `false`, the loadflow is the classic one, without DC detailed components.